 +44 (0)20 7306 email@example.com

 James Bailey has developed a successful practice focused on commercial chancery, civil fraud, insolvency and company matters.
-Regarded as “approachable, very thorough and conscientious” James is said to have “an exceptional eye for detail” (The Legal 500).
+Regarded as “approachable, very thorough and conscientious”, James is said to have “an exceptional eye for detail” (The Legal 500).
 He is also noted for his advocacy: “Strategically strong and pragmatic”, “the impressive James Bailey” (The Legal 500) is praised for his “really attractive style in court” (Chambers UK Bar).